jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 :width: 500
 ```

-The teapot has been rendered as a wireframe model since, in the absence of light and shadow, we wouldn't be able to tell that it was in fact a 3D model.
+The teapot has been rendered as a wireframe model since in the absence of light and shadow we wouldn't be able to tell that it was in fact a 3D model.
 We can turn of the wireframe rendering by commenting out the line `glPolygonMode(GL_FRONT_AND_BACK, GL_LINE);`.
 Do this and you should see the following.

 ```{figure} ../images/08_teapot_solid.png
 :width: 500